Anna Fifield

-Anna Fifield (born 14 March 1976) is a New Zealand journalist who is currently the Asia-Pacific editor at The Washington Post.
-Previously she was the editor of The Dominion Post based in Wellington, New Zealand and the Beijing bureau chief for The Washington Post where she focused her attention on news and issues of Japan, North Korea, and South Korea.
-She has been to North Korea a dozen times.
+Anna Fifield (born 14 March 1976) is a New Zealand foreign correspondent who writes a newsletter about New Zealand's place in the world, called Between Giants.
+She also contributes to other outlets including Radio New Zealand, Television New Zealand and the Spinoff.
+She turned to focus on New Zealand after 25 years in international journalist, at both the Financial Times and the Washington Post, with postings in Beijing, Tehran, Beirut, Seoul, Tokyo and Washington, D.C.
+She was also Asia-Pacific editor at the Washington Post and previously spent two years as editor of The Dominion Post.

 Career

 Raised in Hastings, Fifield got her start writing for the Rotorua Daily Post and the NZPA wire service.
 In 2001 at the age of 25 she headed to London and secured a job at the Financial Times, where she worked for 13 years, mainly as a foreign correspondent.

 She was US Political Correspondent in Washington, D.C. between 2009 and 2013, and was previously Middle East correspondent in Beirut and Tehran, and Korea Correspondent in Seoul.
 She was Tokyo bureau chief for The Washington Post from 2014 to 2018, and became the Beijing bureau chief.
 Fifield has reported from more than 20 countries, including Iran, Iraq, Syria, Libya and North Korea.
 Over 20 years she covered the first nuclear test by North Korea in 2006, the disputed Iranian presidential election of 2009, and the 2012 US presidential election.
+She has been to North Korea more than a dozen times.

 In reporting on North Korea, she highlighted the difficulties faced by ordinary North Koreans, especially in the Kim Jong-un era.
 In 2017, she interviewed more than 25 recent escapees from North Korea, producing a major report that was published in both English and Korean.
 This was the first time The Washington Post had published in Korean.
 She also secured the only interview with Kim Jong-un's aunt, who had been living in the United States since 1998.
 She wrote about young North Korean escapees making a new life for themselves in South Korea, offering a different narrative from the usual portrayal of North Koreans as helpless victims.
 Fifield became the first person to ever go live on Facebook from North Korea in 2016.
-She covered the story of deceased University of Virginia student Otto Warmbier, who was released from imprisonment in North Korea through diplomatic efforts by the Department of State in the Trump Administration.
+She covered the story of deceased US student Otto Warmbier, who was released from imprisonment in North Korea.